izcheung/mySQLWorkBenchUserDoc/docs/task1.md

     !!!note
         If you encounter an error Error code 1175, disable safe update mode by referring to the troubleshoot guide.

 2. Verify that the correct update was made by running the same command in [step 2](task1.md#insert-a-tuple-into-a-table) of 'Insert a tuple into a table'.
-You should see the new changes in the updated table.
+You should see the new changes in the updated table:

     !!! success
         ![Update Table Record](images/UpdateTable.jpg)